 Health and Accident Insurance

 In the case of accidents or illness which occurs during clinical hours, the following policies will apply.
 If a student becomes ill or injured while on duty, he/she should report to the clinical instructor or designate.
-If injury is clinically related, an incident report should be filed and a copy should be sent to the program director.
+If an injury is clinically related, an incident report should be filed and a copy should be sent to the program director.
 The student will be financially responsible for his/her treatment.
 In any case, if the student does not have any insurance coverage, any financial responsibility for treatment will be the student's responsibility.
-It is advisable to contact your health care and automobile insurance agent to inquire about health and accident insurance and premiums if you are not covered by spouse or parents.
+It is advisable to contact your health care and automobile insurance agent to inquire about health and accident insurance as well as premiums if you are not covered by spouse or parents.